Thursday, December 28, 2006

 "The self-sins... dwell too deep within us and are too much a part of our natures to come to our attention till the light of God is focused upon them.
 The grosser manifestations of these sins--egotism, exhibitionism, self-promotion--are strangely tolerated in Christian leaders, even in circles of impeccable orthodoxy.
 They are so much in evidence as actually, for many people, to become identified with the gospel.

-they appear these days to be a requisite for popularity in some sections of the Church visible.
+I trust it is not a cynical observation to say that they appear these days to be a requisite for popularity in some sections of the Church visible.
 Promoting self under the guise of promoting Christ is currently so common as to excite little notice."

 -- A. W. Tozer